Noaaan/MythicMetals/PATCHNOTES.md

 Made Unobtainium ores slightly luminous.
 Fixed a crash related to EnchantmentHelper for entities with no gear.
 Added a resource condition to validate nuggets.
 Fixed Natural Aqua Affinity not applying on tools.

 ### Balance Changes
-Buffed Morkite's fuel value.
+Buffed Morkite's fuel value from 1000 to 1200 ticks (from smelting 5 to 6 items per fuel).
 Made the Blast Mining ability of Legendary Banglum respect Silk Touch.
 Fixed some inconsistent recipes with Metallurgium.
 Reduced Banglum Ore Explosion chance in overworld and with fortune, and increased it in the nether.
 Reduced the durability of the Aegis swords, and re-assigned their repair materials.
+Increased the durability of Hallowed, and Mythril tools.
+Increased the mining speed of Durasteel slightly.
+Reduced the durability of Prometheum and Bronze tools.

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.